Boris Berezovsky (businessman): Early life, scientific research and engineering experience

-Boris Abramovich Berezovsky was born in 1946, in Moscow, to Abram Markovich Berezovsky (1911–1979), a Jewish civil engineer in construction works, and his wife, Anna Aleksandrovna Gelman (22 November 1923 – 3 September 2013).
-He studied applied mathematics, receiving his doctorate in 1983.
+Boris Abramovich Berezovsky was born in 1946, in Moscow, to Abram Markovich Berezovsky (1911–1979), an Ashkenazi Jewish civil engineer in construction works, and his wife, Anna Aleksandrovna Gelman (22 November 1923 – 3 September 2013).
+He studied applied mathematics, and received a doctorate in 1983.
 After graduating from the Moscow Forestry Engineering Institute in 1968, Berezovsky worked as an engineer from 1969 until 1987, serving as assistant research officer, research officer and finally the head of a department in the Institute of Control Sciences of the USSR Academy of Sciences.
-Berezovsky conducted research on optimization and control theory, publishing 16 books and articles between 1975 and 1989.
+Berezovsky researched optimization and control theory, publishing 16 books and articles between 1975 and 1989.
+After graduation, he got a job by distribution.
+Berezovsky later stated that he disliked his initial job, although appreciated his academic entourage that "shaped his personality".

+As a member of the Communist Party of the Soviet Union, he did not act as a political dissident.
+Yet, he disagreed with the official ideology, and sought to exploit his membership for career growth, that helped him to "intuitively compensate" lack of scientific talent.

 Political and business career in Russia

 Accumulation of wealth

+Alexander Khinshtein (State Duma deputy, member of the United Russia faction) claimed that in 1979 Boris Berezovsky was detained by the OBKhSS authorities in Makhachkala (Dagestan Autonomous Soviet Socialist Republic) for profiteering.
+In Khinshtein's opinion, Berezovsky has been a KGB officer since 1979.